Ideal transition systems: Symmetric matrix Schubert varieties

+Replacing $\I_n$ by $\I_\infty^{(n)}$ in this conjecture would give the most natural symmetric analogue of \cite[Thm.~4.15]{MP2022}.
+However, this broader claim is false, and to decompose $ \SymJ_w$ when $w$ corresponds to a symmetric $n\times n$ partial permutation matrix that is not invertible, a more involved statement is required.

-While this conjecture is simple to state, it is probably not in its optimal form, as the given decomposition is very redundant.
-It suffices to let $D$ run over the minimal elements of the poset on involution pipe dreams for $z \geq y$ defined by $D \leq E$ if $\IPDideal_D \subseteq \IPDideal_{E}$.
-If the exponents $m_D(i,j)$ in the definition of $\IPDideal_D$ were replaced by $1$, these minimal elements would be just the involution pipe dreams for $y$---this does seem to hold if $y$ is non-crossing (i.e., $3412$-avoiding), but not in general. \end{remark}
+We also mention that when $w\in \I_n$, the decomposition given in Conjecture~\ref{pd-conj} is very redundant.
+It suffices to let $D$ run over the minimal elements of the poset on involution pipe dreams for $z \geq w$ defined by $D \leq E$ if $\IPDideal_D \subseteq \IPDideal_{E}$.
+If the exponents $m_D(i,j)$ in the definition of $\IPDideal_D$ were replaced by $1$, then these minimal elements would be just the involution pipe dreams for $w$.
+This does seem to hold if $w$ is \defn{non-crossing} in the sense of being $3412$-avoiding, but is not true in general.